 In the Key Pair Settings, select the key pair that you previously created.

-Review your configuration and click the Launch button to start the new instance:
+Review your configuration and click the Launch button to start the new instance.

-Click the link EC2 Console to open the list of instances in the EC2 Management Console.
+Click the link EC2 Console to open the list of instances in the EC2 management console.

-Check that Instance is Started
+Check that the instance is started

 Now that the instance is running, you can access Semarchy xDM.
-Browse to the relevant IP address or hostname and log in as "semadmin".
-Follow the detailed steps below.

-In the navigation pane, under INSTANCES, select Instances.
+In the navigation pane, under Instances, select Instances.